Leonard2310/WanderFlow/README.md

 OPENROUTER_API_KEY=your_openrouter_api_key
 ```

+To import the workflow, access the Orkes Cloud Console, navigate to the Workflows section, click on Create Workflow → Import JSON, and upload the WanderFlow.json file.
+For HTTP tasks using OpenRouter, make sure to include the X-OpenRouter-API-Key header with your API token.

 ### 3. **Deploy AI-Powered Workflow to Orkes Conductor**
 Ensure your TripMatch_BPA workflow (version 26) is deployed and active in your Orkes Conductor instance with all AI-integrated tasks:
 - `UserPreferences` - Collects and processes user input for AI preference analysis